mindadeepam/obsidian-vault/blog-ideas.md

-- from bert to modernbert !!
+- from bert to modernbert!!
 - transformers, transformers!!
 	- why did we remove recurrance?
 	- must be easily understnable.